Expert Psychotherapy

 "Feelings have their own kind of wisdom." - Nancy Mcwilliams

-Have you experienced trauma and find yourself struggling with anger, irritability, anxiety, or feeling disconnected from others?
-PTSD can impact your emotions, relationships, and sense of control over your life.
-I specialize in working with men to understand and manage the effects of trauma, providing targeted therapy to help you process your experiences, regain a sense of stability, and move forward with confidence and connection.
+Have you experienced a traumatic event and want to speak about it, or are you experiencing anger, irritability, anxiety, dissociation, or feelings of disconnection from others?
+We help our clients understand and manage the effects of trauma, providing targeted therapy to help you process your experiences, regain a sense of stability, and move forward with confidence and connection.

 Therapy For PTSD Can Improve: